RANDCorporation/COVID-19-Parenting-Through-the-Pandemic/README.md

 1. Download the two Do files in this repository.

-2. Download data from the cps.ipums.org (see “AWB CPSdo 4_1_2020 clean data.do” for variables needed from the CPS).
+2. Download data from the cps.ipums.org (see “AWB CPSdo 4_8_2020 clean data.do” for variables needed from the CPS).

-3. Run “AWB CPSdo 4_1_2020.do”
+3. Run “AWB CPSdo 4_8_2020 clean data.do”

-4. Run “AWB CPSdo 4_1_2020 stats.do”
+4. Run “AWB CPSdo 4_8_2020 stats.do”

 ### Other notes